Should I get a dog? 10 questions to ask yourself

 A dog should never be an impulse purchase, nor should they be a gift that may be discarded when the recipient gets bored.
 If you do want to give a dog lover a present they’ll love, why not - sponsor a dog on their behalf instead?

-Dog ownership can bring us an enormous amount of joy, and even positively impact our wellbeing.
-It’s important, however, to equally consider what we can do on a daily basis to enrich the life of our dog.
-Dog ownership is most enjoyable when the relationship is mutually beneficial.
+Dog companionship can bring us an enormous amount of joy, and even positively impact our wellbeing.
+It’s important, however, to equally consider what you can do on a daily basis to enrich your dog’s life.
+Dog companionship is most enjoyable when the relationship is mutually beneficial.

-A dog will become a member of your family – and is why you should think carefully and not rush into anything.
+A dog will become a member of your family.
+That’s why you should think carefully and not rush into anything.

 With that in mind, is a dog the right pet for you right now?
-From pooper scooping to cleaning fur off your furniture, are you ready for everything that comes with dog ownership?
-If not, perhaps there is another pet that would better fit your current circumstances and lifestyle.
+From poop scooping to cleaning fur off your furniture, are you ready for everything that comes with dog companionship?
+If not, perhaps there’s another pet that would better fit your current circumstances and lifestyle.

 It’s important to consider everyone that lives in your home and ensure that a pooch is the right fit for the whole family.
 It’s also worth thinking about any regular visitors that come to your house too.

-As well as making sure a dog is right for everyone in your family, you also need to ensure they will fit in with any other pets you may have.
+As well as making sure a dog is right for everyone in your family, you also need to ensure they’ll fit in with any other pets.
 If you have a cat, for instance, do they get on with dogs?
-(Although it’s important to remember this doesn’t mean they will get on with all dogs.)
+(Though it’s important to remember this doesn’t mean they will get on with all dogs.)
 How will they feel about a dog being in their home?
-It’s important to make sure that cats and dogs can live comfortably together.
+It’s important to make sure that cats and dogs can live comfortably together and are introduced in the right way.

-Whether you answered yes to all of the above, or there are a few that you aren’t sure about – it’s worth considering fostering a dog first.
-This is particularly worthwhile doing if you have never had a dog of your own before.
-While you make sure that you can commit to everything that comes with dog ownership, you are also helping a rescue dog on their journey to finding their forever home.
-And, you never know – one of the dogs you foster may well be the one for you!
+Whether you answered yes to all of the above, or there are a few you’re not sure about – it’s worth considering fostering a dog first.
+This is particularly worthwhile doing if you’ve never had a dog of your own before.
+While you make sure that you can commit to everything that comes with dog companionship, you’re also helping a rescue dog on their journey to finding their forever home.
+And, you never know – one of the dogs you foster may well be the one for you.

 Volunteering